zerynth/docs/docs/reference/libs/nxp/hexiwear/docs/examples.md

 # Examples

-The following are a list of examples for lib.nxp.hexiwear
+The following are a list of examples for lib.nxp.hexiwear.

 ## Basic example of use for Hexiwear Library